-Note: According to the authorization by the Company's Articles of Incorporation, the board of directors passed a special resolution to distribute cash dividends on March 8, 2023 and March 8, 2022 for the 2022 and 2021 earnings distribution, respectively.
+Note: According to the authorization by the Company's Articles of Incorporation, the Board of Directors passed a special resolution to distribute cash dividends on March 8, 2023 for the 2022 earnings distribution.

 Please refer to Note 6(14) for information on the employees' compensation and remuneration to directors.